allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 - _Destination database_ - MongoDB database which is a target for the data from _source database_,
 - _Transfer_ - a process of dumping data from _sorce database_, and restoring it on _destination database_,
 - _Synchronization_ - a process of keeping eventual consistency between _source database_ and _destination database_,
-- _Migration_ - an end-to-end migration process formed of both _transfer_ and _synchronization_ processes,
+- _Migration_ - an end-to-end migration process combining both _transfer_ and _synchronization_ processes,
 - _Migrator_ - a tool for performing _migrations_.

 ### Building blocks